moby/moby/docs/sources/reference/run.rst

    2014/01/25 00:55:38 Error: No public port '6379' published for 4241164edf6f

-Yet we can get information about the redis container's exposed ports with ``-link``.
+Yet we can get information about the Redis container's exposed ports with ``-link``.
 Choose an alias that will form a valid environment variable!

 ::